nats-io/nats-site/content/documentation/internals/nats-protocol-demo.md

 +OK
 ```

-**4. Open a second terminal.**
+**4. Open a second terminal window.**

-You'll use terminal this is the publisher.
+You'll use this terminal for the publisher.

 **5. Connect to NATS.**